gvilitechltd/LibSWIFFT/paper/paper.md

 multi-signature scheme K2SN-MSS [@cryptoeprint:2019:442].

 LibSWIFFT is currently intended to be used by cryptography researchers and developers.
-It provides clean easy-to-use C/C++ APIs with high-performance implementations and is well-tested and well-documented.
+It provides clean, easy-to-use C/C++ APIs with high-performance implementations and is well-tested and well-documented.
 Other available implementations of the SWIFFT function do not provide all these benefits.
 For further details, the reader is referred to the official LibSWIFFT repository